yaravind/dev-tools/README.md

 **Details**

 `set_env.sh` automates the installation and configuration of various developer tools for Apple M1/M2 Pro.
-At a high level it
+At a high level it will

-- disables the terminal login banner
+- Disables the terminal login banner.
-- installs developer command and other productivity tools (JDK compatible with M1/M2, Maven, Mamba, Conda, Python etc.)
+- Install developer command-line and other productivity tools (JDK compatible with M1/M2, Maven, Mamba, Conda, Python etc.).
-- install modern developer fonts
+- Install modern developer fonts.
+- Install IntelliJ IDEA CE/Ultimate, PyCharm CE/Ultimate and VS Code.
-- sets environment variables
+- Set required environment variables.
-- verifies and highlights the successful installation and configuration of the tools
+- Verify and highlight the successful installation and configuration of the tools.
 - Some notable tools include

 **Installed productivity shell utils**